 [The absent Module 4 (Intermediate Honeybee Biology) has been discontinued]

 Full details of the syllabus for each Module are available on the BBKA website and you can download them.

 The Modules can be studied in any order, but Module 8 must be taken last.
 Each Module needs about 15 hours to cover the syllabus.

-In the past Sarah and I have taught Modules 1 – 4 and enabled several local beekeepers to get the Intermediate Theory Certificate.
-Today, however, to obtain the Intermediate Theory Certificate, you need to pass Modules 1, 2. and 3 plus one other from 5, 6, and 7.
+To obtain the Intermediate Theory Certificate, you need to pass Modules 1, 2. and 3 plus one other from 5, 6, and 7.
 When you have passed all the Modules you are awarded the Advanced Theory Certificate.

 You can take up to four Modules in each examination session.

-I suggest those of you who are interested in continuing your studies take first three Modules in order and then make a decision about the next Module when the time comes.
+It is suggested that those of you who are interested in continuing your studies take first three Modules in order and then make a decision about the next Module when the time comes.